digidotcom/xbee-micropython/samples/bluetooth/iBeacon_scan/README.md

 The example first turns on Bluetooth and prints out its MAC address.
 It sets up a scanner to run for 30 seconds, receiving advertisements.
 Any received iBeacon advertisements are parsed and printed out.

+**DEVELOPER IS RESPONSIBLE FOR OBTAINING THE NECESSARY LICENSES FROM APPLE. iBeacon(TM) is a trademark of Apple Inc. and use of this code must comply with their licence.**

 Requirements
 ------------